 - Distraction-free: Make sure your CTA buttons don’t get lost among other content, callouts, and graphics on landing pages

 According to Search Engine Watch, 73% of customers are more likely to purchase a product or service if they have seen a video about it first.

 Videos are an important part of the conversion funnel since they can be tailored to each step of the funnel.

-For top of funnel (TOFU) pages like blog posts or the homepage, videos can provide more general information.
-For bottom of funnel (BOFU) pages like product pages, videos should be more conversion-focused.
+For top-of-funnel (TOFU) pages like blog posts or the homepage, videos can provide more general information.
+For bottom-of-funnel (BOFU) pages like product pages, videos should be more conversion-focused.

-Consider the stage of the conversion funnel of your page, and then add a video that appeals to users in that stage and provide them with the information that they need at that point.
+Consider the stage of the conversion funnel of your page, and then add a video that appeals to users in that stage and provides them with the information that they need at that point.

 5. Trust signals